-“Attention Span” digitizes human intimacy into a warped commodity, ready for consumption.
+The concept album "Attention Span” digitizes human intimacy into a warped commodity.
 Sounds in the album were obtained via consensual field recordings of couples, who met on online dating platforms, having sexual moments.
-These recordings were processed into samples and pads, then harmonized with cello, double bass, voice, and choir chants.
-This sonic dehumanization mirrors the state of modern courtship in the digital era, painting a bleak picture of contemporary relationships that have been subsumed into a culture of consumption and disposability, reduced to short-term iterations drained of real, meaningful human connection.
+These recordings were processed into samples, then harmonized with cello, double bass, voice, and choir chants.
+This sonic dehumanization mirrors the state of modern courtship in the digital era, painting a bleak picture of contemporary relationships that have been subsumed into a culture of consumption and disposability, reduced to short-term iterations.

 "Fitting between the likes of Olafur Arnalds, Jon Hopkins with a splash of Lapalux."